FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 **Prompt:**
 ```
 Create a PowerShell script named 'Run-Tests.ps1' in the scripts folder that:
-1. Takes parameters for container name, test codeunit ID/name, and result file path with defaults from TDDConfig.psd1
+1. Takes parameters for container name, test codeunit ID/name, and result file path with defaults from configuration
 2. Uses Get-TDDConfiguration.ps1 to load configuration settings
+3. Uses Common-Functions.ps1 for utility functions
-3. Uses BcContainerHelper to run the specified tests in the container
+4. Uses BcContainerHelper to run the specified tests in the container
-4. Applies test settings from the configuration (timeout, fail behavior)
+5. Applies test settings from the configuration (timeout, fail behavior)
-5. Captures test results and formats them for easy reading
+6. Captures test results and formats them for easy reading
-6. Supports running all tests or specific test codeunits
+7. Supports running all tests or specific test codeunits
-7. Returns appropriate exit code based on test success/failure
+8. Returns appropriate exit code based on test success/failure
 Include parameter validation and help information.
 ```